 - Field trips and activities requiring group transportation have been cancelled until further notice.

 - Aquatic activities have been cancelled.

-- Activities with exposures to animals or pets have been cancelled until further notice.
+- Activities with exposure to animals or pets have been cancelled until further notice.

-- Ensure camp participants and staff perform proper hand hygiene before and after eating;
+- Ensure participants and staff perform proper hand hygiene before and after eating;

 - Fill water bottles rather than drink directly from the mouthpiece of water fountains;

 - Ensure each participant has their own individual meal or snack with no common food items (e.g., salt/pepper shaker, condiments);

 - Remove self-serving food items and open access dishware;

 - Multi-use utensils must be cleaned after each use;